 - LATAM Airlines, Latin America’s leading airline group, as counsel to Apollo Global Management and affiliated funds, Tranche B DIP Lender in connection with LATAM’s multi-tranche DIP financing totaling more than $3.1 billion in the aggregate.

 - Bumble Bee Tuna, a major North American packaged foods company, in connection with its chapter 11 cases, as counsel to Brookfield as Term Loan Agent, DIP Term Loan Agent and Lenders, including the ~$1 billion sale of Bumble Bee Tuna to its largest supplier.

-- Representation of Sixt Rent a Car LLC in connection with acquisition of assets from Advantage Holdco Inc. (a/k/a Advantage Rent-a-Car), a major rental car operator, pursuant to section 363 of the Bankruptcy Code.
+- Advantage Holdco Inc. (a/k/a Advantage Rent-a-Car), a major rental car operator, as counsel to Sixt Rent a Car LLC in connection with its acquisition of assets pursuant to section 363 of the Bankruptcy Code.